INCLUSION & SAFER

 FOR IN-PERSON GROUPS AND SESSIONS

-Our spaces are for all self-identifying LGBTQ+ individuals wishing to access a space centered on discussing sexual health and wellbeing, pleasure, passion and sex.
+Our spaces are for all self-identifying LGBTQ+ individuals wishing to access a space to connect, reflect and/or learn.
 This is inclusive of trans, non-binary and gender fluid people, people of colour as well as older and disabled members of our community, to come together and celebrate.

 In order to enable this, there are a few ground rules to ensure that everyone feels as welcome and comfortable as possible at all times.

 If you feel unsafe at any point, or witness any problematic behaviour, please let the host know.
-Anyone found to be deliberately disregarding these ground rules will be asked to leave or removed from the online space.
+Anyone found to be deliberately disregarding these ground rules will be asked to leave if necessary.

 We must agree that no one records or takes pictures of the sessions as this is a serious infringement of our confidentiality and GDPR policies.
 Group photos can only be taken with explicit consent from everyone who appears in the shot - including in the background.